Using Circular Polarisation to Test the Composition and Dynamics of Astrophysical Particle Accelerators: Photon and neutrino signals

 The spectrum from the two-stage process $\pi \rightarrow \, \mu \, \nu$, $\mu \, \rightarrow \, e^- \, \nu_e \, \nu_{\mu} \, \gamma$ is given by

-where $\Lambda$ represents the boosts and rotations from the parent frame to the ``lab'' (observer) frame, and ${d \phi_\pi}/{dE_\pi}$ is the parent spectral distribution.
+where $\Lambda$ represents the boosts and rotations from the pion frame to the lab frame, and ${d \phi_\pi}/{dE_\pi}$ is the pion spectral distribution in the lab frame.
 Eq. \eqref{handwavy} can equally be adapted to the muon decay spectrum, and sequential decays can be seen as nested integrals of the same form.

 To explicitly evaluate the spectrum in the observer's frame, it is more practical to construct a simple Monte-Carlo simulation, which treats the differential decay rates as a probability distribution function (PDF).
 We first draw a photon with a random orientation, with an energy taken from the distribution given by \eqref{eq:pidecay} or \eqref{eq:mudecay}.
 This photon is then boosted to the lab frame and, by repeating the procedure for many photons, one eventually obtains the spectrum as seen by the observer.